 Example Workflow #1: Repeated Reading from Same Well

 Plate your cells and add the reagent once.
 Then read the plate at each time point, as many times as you need!
-Our Cell Viability, Cytotoxicity, Target Engagement, Reporter Expression, Apoptosis and Protein:Protein Interactions assays use this workflow.
+Our Cell Viability, Cytotoxicity, Target Engagement, Reporter Expression, Apoptosis, Protein:Protein Interactions and Targeted Protein Degradation assays use this workflow.

 Example Workflow #2: Repeated Sampling from Same Well